10bestdesign/jqvmap/create/README.md

 pip install --upgrade pip
 ```

+#### Step #3:

-__\#3__.
-Now we need to install the GDAL OS Binary.
-Visit the [GDAL/OGR binaries](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries) and follow the steps they layout for your designated OS.
+Now we need to install the [GDAL/OGR binaries](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries) and follow the steps they layout for your designated OS.

 __OSX:__

-To simplify things, if you are on OSX, just download and install the [GDAL 1.11 Complete](http://www.kyngchaos.com/files/software/frameworks/GDAL_Complete-1.11.dmg) Package.
+Download and install the [GDAL 1.11 Complete](http://www.kyngchaos.com/files/software/frameworks/GDAL_Complete-1.11.dmg) Package.

-If you have [Homebew](http://brew.sh/) installed, you can run the following, though I personally had issues with it working 100%
+Alternatively, If you have [Homebew](http://brew.sh/) installed, you can run the following, though I personally had issues with it working 100%

 ```bash
 brew update